What is VET?

 No students will be disadvantaged, with continuing students able to complete their funded course and gain their qualification with the same provider into 2026.

-Access to the program's funded courses will be available through TAFE and supported by a subset of Skills Assure Suppliers, which are training providers quality-assured to deliver funded courses for school students.
+Access to the program's funded courses will be available through TAFE and selected SAS, which are training providers quality-assured to deliver funded courses for school students.
 These suppliers will be engaged through a contracting process, with a focus on engaging training providers that can support students with the school-to-work transition.

 Schools can continue to support access to courses delivered by other providers under fee-for-service arrangements, which mean students or parents may have to pay training fees.